Bilevel Optimization with a Lower-level Contraction: Optimal Sample Complexity without Warm-start: Assumptions and Preliminary Results

-Assumptions~\ref{ass:hypergrad}, \ref{ass:add} and \ref{ass:alt} are similar to the ones in \citep{ghadimi2018approximation} and subsequent works, but they have been generalized to the bilevel fixed point formulation.
-Assumptions~\ref{ass:hypergrad} and \ref{ass:alt} are sufficient to obtain meaningful upper bounds on the mean square error of the SID estimator (\Cref{algo1}), while Assumption~\ref{ass:add} enables us to derive the convergence rates of the bilevel procedure in \Cref{algo2}.
-The deterministic case can be recovered by setting, in Assumption~\ref{ass:alt}, all the variance parameters equal to zero, i.e., $\sigone = \sigtwo = \mone = \mtwo = \monee = \mtwoe = 0$. \begin{remark}\ \begin{enumerate}[label={\rm (\roman*)}] \item Although the majority of recent works consider $\Lambda = \R^m$, for many relevant bilevel problems in machine learning, the assumptions above are satisfied only when $\Lambda \neq \R^m$.
-For example, when $\lambda$ is a scalar regularization parameter in the $LL$ objective and $\Phi$ is the gradient descent map, $\lambda$ has to be bounded from below away from zero for $\Phi(\cdot, \lambda)$ to always be a contraction (Assumption~\ref{ass:hypergrad}\ref{ass:contraction}).
-Note also that when $\Lambda$ is bounded and all the other assumptions are true, Assumpions~\ref{ass:add}\ref{ass:boundjac}\ref{ass:boundw} are clearly satisfied.
+Assumptions~\ref{ass:hypergrad}, \ref{ass:add} and \ref{ass:alt} are similar to the ones in \citep{ghadimi2018approximation} and subsequent works, but extended to the bilevel fixed point formulation and sometimes weakened.
+Assumptions~\ref{ass:hypergrad} and \ref{ass:alt} are sufficient to obtain meaningful upper bounds on the mean square error of the \SID{} estimator (\Cref{algo1}), while Assumption~\ref{ass:add} enables us to derive the convergence rates of the bilevel procedure in \Cref{algo2}.
+The deterministic case can be studied by setting, in Assumption~\ref{ass:alt}, $\sigone = \sigtwo = \mone = \mtwo = \monee = \mtwoe = 0$. \begin{remark} \ \begin{enumerate}[label={\rm (\roman*)}] \item Although the majority of recent works set $\Lambda = \R^m$, many bilevel problems satisfy the assumptions above only when $\Lambda \neq \R^m$.
+E.g.\@, when $\lambda$ is a scalar regularization parameter in the $LL$ objective and $\Phi$ is the gradient descent map, $\lambda$ has to be bounded from below away from zero for $\Phi(\cdot, \lambda)$ to always be a contraction (Assumption~\ref{ass:hypergrad}\ref{ass:contraction}).
+Also, when $\Lambda$ and $\{ w_0(\lambda) \,|\, \lambda \in \Lambda \}$ are bounded and closed, and Assumption~\ref{ass:hypergrad}\ref{ass:contraction} is satisfied, then \ref{ass:add}\ref{ass:boundw}\ref{ass:boundjac} are satisfied because $w(\cdot)$ is continuous in $\Lambda$.
 Our analysis directly considers the case $\Lambda \subseteq \R^m$, which includes the others. \item The Lipschitz assumption on $\fo$ (\ref{ass:hypergrad}\ref{ass:lipE}) is needed to upper bound $\norm{\nabla_1 \fo(w_t(\lambda), \lambda)}$.
 Otherwise, this is difficult to achieve since, in the stochastic setting, we have no control on the LL iterates $w_t(\lambda)$.
-This assumption is not required in the deterministic case. \item Assumpion~\ref{ass:add}\ref{ass:boundjac} is weaker than the one commonly used in related works, which requires the partial jacobian $\jac_2 \Phi(w,\lambda)$ to be bounded uniformly on $\R^d\times \Lambda$.
-By contrast we assume only the boundedness on the solution path $\{ (w(\lambda),\lambda) \,\vert\, \lambda \in \Lambda\}$.
+This assumption can be relaxed in the deterministic case. \item Assumption~\ref{ass:add}\ref{ass:boundjac} is weaker than the one commonly used in related works, which requires the partial Jacobian $\jac_2 \Phi(w,\lambda)$ to be bounded uniformly on $\R^d\times \Lambda$.
+By contrast, we assume only the boundedness on the solution path $\{ (w(\lambda),\lambda) \,\vert\, \lambda \in \Lambda\}$.
 This allows to extend to scope of applicability of the method.
-For example, when $\lambda \in [\lambda_{min}, \lambda_{max}]$ is the $L_2$-regularization parameter multiplying $(1/2)\norm{w}^2$ in the LL objective and $\Phi$ is the gradient descent map, then $\norm{\jac_2 \Phi (w, \lambda)} = \norm{w}$ which is unbounded, while $\norm{\jac_2 \Phi (w (\lambda), \lambda)} = \norm{w(\lambda)}$ is bounded in virtue of Assumption~\ref{ass:add}\ref{ass:boundw}. \item Assumpion~\ref{ass:alt}\ref{eq:expjacexp_iii_2} is more general than the corresponding one in \citep{ghadimi2018approximation}, where $\sigtwo=0$.
-Having $\sigtwo > 0$ allows the variance to grow away from the fixed point, which occurs for example when the unregularized loss in the LL problem~\eqref{minminstochprob} is not Lipschitz (like the square loss). \end{enumerate} \end{remark}
+For example, when $\lambda \in [\lambda_{min}, \lambda_{max}]$ is the $L_2$-regularization parameter multiplying $(1/2)\norm{w}^2$ in the LL objective, $\Phi$ is the gradient descent map and $w_0(\lambda) = 0$, then $\norm{\jac_2 \Phi (w, \lambda)} = \norm{w}$ which is unbounded, while $\norm{\jac_2 \Phi (w (\lambda), \lambda)} = \norm{w(\lambda)}$ is bounded since $w(\cdot)$ is differentiable (from \ref{ass:hypergrad}\ref{ass:contraction}) and therefore continuous in $[\lambda_{min}, \lambda_{max}]$ which is a bounded and closed set.